amitkvaio/micro-services-ws-1/01-Spring-Cloud-Config-server/ReadMe.md

   * `application.properties` (common configs for all services)
 * Config Server pulls the configuration from Git and provides it over HTTP.
 * All microservices read their configuration from the Config Server.
-  → **You update config in Git → All services can refresh without redeploying code.**
+  → **We update config in Git → All services can refresh without redeploying code.**

 ---

-# 📘 Spring Cloud Config Server with Local Git Repository
+## Spring Cloud Config Server with Local Git Repository

 ---

-## 🔧 Setup

-1. Add the dependency in your project (`spring-cloud-config-server`).
+1. Add the dependency in our project (`spring-cloud-config-server`).
-2. Use annotation **`@EnableConfigServer`** in your Spring Boot main class.
+2. Use annotation **`@EnableConfigServer`** in our Spring Boot main class.

-   * This enables your project as a Config Server.
+   * This enables our project as a Config Server.

 ---

-## 📌 Why Do We Need Config Server?
+## Why Do We Need Config Server?

 * In **microservices**, each service usually has its own configuration (URLs, DB settings, limits, etc.).
 * Instead of keeping configs separately, we can **store all configs in one centralized Git repository**.